jgosmann/psyrun/doc/source/guide.rst

 Psyrun can use different “data stores” to persist data to the hard drive.
 It provides three stores with different advantages and disadvantages described in the following.
-It is possible to provide additional stores by implementing the `Store` interface.
+It is possible to use `AutodetectStore` to select the appropriate store based on the filename extension.

 Note that Psyrun almost always needs to merge multiple data files and thus the performance of appending to an existing data file can be quite relevant.